-This includes in and out of the car, up stairs and through doorways.
+This includes in and out of the car, up and down stairs and through doorways.
 The cone is much wider than her head, and she may have trouble navigating doorways and stairways at first.

 2. Praise your pet when she demonstrates good behavior with her cone

-Leave the collar on at all times (with the possible exception of meal times).
-The more consistent you are, the faster she’ll become accustomed to the collar.
+Leave the collar on at all times (with the possible exception of meal times if it proves troublesome for eating and drinking).
+The more consistent you are with rewarding her good behavior, the faster she’ll become accustomed to the collar.

 3. Monitor whether she can eat and drink with the collar on

-Move the bowls away from the wall so they can be reached, and if the collar is too deep to allow for eating, it’s OK to remove it for meal times only.
+Move the bowls away from the wall so they can be reached without the collar hitting the wall, and if the collar is too deep to allow for eating, it’s OK to remove it for meal times only.
 Stand there and watch your pet as she eats and then put the collar back on as soon as the meal is finished.